X-dea/flutter_vpn/README.md

 ### For iOS

-You need to open `Personal VPN` and `Network Extensions` capabilities in Project->Capabilities.
+You need to open `Personal VPN` and `Network Extensions` capabilities in Xcode: see Project->Capabilities.

 VPN connection errors are handled in swift code, you need to use Xcode to see connection errors if there is any.